aeleneh/aeleneh/README.md

 I am committed, passionate and persistent about frontend engineering.
 With this passion i aim to continously build value adding products as i grow in my career as a front-end engineer.

 ## Tech Stack:
-Programming Languages: [HTML, CSS, JavaScript, Tailwind CSS, React]
+Programming Languages and Frameworks: [HTML, CSS, JavaScript, Tailwind CSS, React, Typescript, NextJs]
 Tools: [Git and GitHub]

 ## Link To My Portfolio Website: [My Portfolio](https://www.omowunmienahoro.xyz/)